Lifestyle - mini MORI

 10 Most Common Breastfeeding Issues & Solutions

 You have probably heard it time and time again: “Breastfeeding is the most natural way to feed your baby!”
 And it is!
 But that doesn’t mean that it comes naturally.
-Breastfeeding is a learned skill for both mom and baby and the first few weeks can present a number of unique challenges that may have you reaching for the formula.
-But fear not!
-Most breastfeeding issues are easily and quickly solved.
+Breastfeeding is a learned skill for both mom and baby and the first few weeks can present a number of unique challenges.that may have you reaching for the formula.
+But, fear not!
 Below are ten of the most common breastfeeding issues and how to address them.

 Sore and cracking nipples can be the result of a number of things: thrush, pumping incorrectly or, most commonly, a bad latch.
 I strongly recommend having a certified lactation consultant or IBCLC work with you on your latch in the first week of breastfeeding to help you get a clear idea of what to look for in a good latch and solve any problems before they start.